monkeypants/plays_with_temporal/julee_example/ui/README.md

 - Add **loading states** with skeleton components
 - **Type all API responses** with TypeScript interfaces
 - Use **environment variables** for API configuration

-## 📄 License

-This project is part of the Julee Example workflow system.

-## 🆘 Support

-For questions about the UI implementation:

-1. Review component documentation in the source code
-2. Check the FastAPI backend documentation at `http://localhost:8000/docs`
-3. Review the main project README for system architecture
-4. Run tests to see component usage examples